 - date of birth;

 - bank details;

-- credit history, and records relating to your partner or anyone else you are financially linked with (we receive this information from the credit reference agencies and fraud prevention agencies);
+- credit history, and names of your partner or anyone else you are financially linked with (we receive this information from the credit reference agencies and fraud prevention agencies);

 - employment history;

 - qualifications, training and competency records;

 - information relating to your performance in the role, attendance and absence records;